wo3kie/cxxDojo/README.md

 Implement a simple allocator.
 Follow std::allocator as an example.

 **34. const_expr.cpp**
-Can you calculate trigonometric functions like 'sin', 'cos'... in a compilation time?
+Can you calculate trigonometric functions like 'sin', 'cos'... during a compilation time?

+**35. void_t.cpp**
+What is a void_t and how it can be useful?